ncoghlan/misc/notes/python3/questions_and_answers.rst

 to produce useful output in the Python 3 REPL, since by default it now just creates an iterator, without actually doing any iteration.
-In Python 2, the fact it combined both defining the iteration and actually doing the iteration was convenient at the REPL, even if it may have resulted in redundant data copying and increased memory usage in actual application code.
+In Python 2, the fact it combined both defining the iteration and actually doing the iteration was convenient at the REPL, even though it often resulted in redundant data copying and increased memory usage in actual application code.